JanssenProject/jans/docs/cedarling/patterns/annotation-challenge.md

   challenge service and held in server-side session state, or in a signed, audience-bound token.
 If a browser or an agent can put `"security_key_touch"` into the context, the policy enforces nothing.
-- Enforce the TTL. `@challenge_ttl` is a hint the application has to act on: drop the completed challenge from the context once it expires, so long-lived sessions cannot ride one touch forever.
+- Enforce the TTL. `@challenge_ttl_seconds` is a hint the application has to act on: drop the completed challenge from the context once it expires, so long-lived sessions cannot ride one touch forever.
 Cedar has no concept of elapsed time here, so nothing enforces it if the application does not.
+Treat a policy that carries no TTL as the shortest one you support rather than as unbounded.
+  Otherwise the one challenge somebody forgot to annotate is the one that never expires.
 - Bind the result to the request.
 A challenge passed for one document should not silently authorize a bulk export of a thousand others.
 Scope the stored result to the action and resource it was raised for, or to a short window, whichever your risk model justifies.